apache/airflow/docs/apache-airflow-providers-google/logging/stackdriver.rst

 All configuration options are in the ``[logging]`` section.

+#.
+By default Application Default Credentials are used to obtain credentials.
+You can also
+   set ``google_key_path`` option in ``[logging]`` section, if you want to use your own service account.
+#.
+Make sure with those credentials, you can read/write to/from stackdriver.
+#.
+Install the ``google`` package, like so: ``pip install 'apache-airflow[google]'``.
+#.
+Restart the Airflow webserver and scheduler, and trigger (or wait for) a new task execution.
+#.
+Verify that logs are showing up for newly executed tasks in the bucket you have defined.
+#.
+Verify that the Google Cloud Storage viewer is working in the UI.
+With Stackdriver you should see the logs pulled in the real time

 The value of field ``remote_logging`` must always be set to ``True`` for this feature to work.
 Turning this option off will result in data not being sent to Stackdriver.

 The ``remote_base_log_folder`` option contains the URL that specifies the type of handler to be used.
 For integration with Stackdriver, this option should start with ``stackdriver://``.
 The path section of the URL specifies the name of the log e.g. ``stackdriver://airflow-tasks`` writes